loverdos/aquarium/doc/manual/source/adminguide.rst

   incoming messages (resource and user events) and also to store intermediate computation results, such as the user wallets.
 - `RabbitMQ <http://rabbitmq.com>`_, ver >2.7.
 Aquarium sets up a configurable number of queues to retrieve resource events from external systems.
+- An external identity provider installation that is capable of publishing messages in the `User Event`_ format.
+Aquarium retrieves user events from a configured queue.

 See the following sections for more detailed configuration notes for each one of the external software systems.